Mt. Omine 大峯山

 While you can hike to the summit of Mt.
 Omine from Dorogawa Onsen , whose nearest station is Shimoichiguchi Station, the Omine-Okugake Trail starts at Mt.
 Yoshino ; to reach Mt.
 Yoshino, get off at Yoshino Station.

 From Kyoto: Take the Kintetsu Line from Kyoto Station .
 Getting to Shimoichiguchi Station or Yoshino Station takes about an hour and 45 minutes.

-From Osaka: From Abenohashi Station in Osaka, it takes an hour and 25 minutes on the Kintetsu Minami Osaka Line to Shimoichiguchi Station or Yoshino Station.
+From Osaka: From Osaka-Abenobashi Station, it takes an hour and 25 minutes on the Kintetsu Minami Osaka Line to Shimoichiguchi Station or Yoshino Station.

 From Nara: From Kintetsu Nara Station, take the Kintetsu Line to Yoshino or Shimoichiguchi stations, with changes at Yamato-Saidaiji and Kashiharajingu-mae.
 The journey takes approximately one and a half hours.